pimclib/pimc-toolkit/README.md

 The following are required to build PIMC toolkit:

  * C++20 compliant compiler and C++20 library which supports ranges. (e.g., g++ 11.2)
- * cmake version 3.23 or later
+ * cmake version 3.20 or later
  * For the documentation the following is required:
    * doxygen version 1.9.3 or later
    * Python 3.6 or later and the following packages
      * Sphinx version 5
-     * sphinx-rtd-theme 0.4.3 (but docutils should be downgraded to version 0.16 otherwise the bullets will not be shown in the generated html)
      * breathe version 4.34

 The other two prerequisites are [Google test]( https://github.com/google/googletest)